Best Practices for Accurate Food Safety Documentation in 2026

 Stay up to date with HACCP, FSMA, and ISO 22000 standards.
 These frameworks define what documentation is required and how it should be maintained.
 An EHO inspection is never the time to realise you missed something, so working with experts like Safer Food Scores can help keep you audit ready.

-Use templates to consistently capture critical control points, temperature checks, cleaning schedules, and more.
+Use food safety diary templates to consistently capture critical control points, temperature checks, cleaning schedules, and more.
 Always include corrective actions for any non compliance - it demonstrates accountability and that your team know what they're doing.

 Ditch the paper trail and transition to digital food safety records.
 Cloud-based tools not only reduce manual errors but also improve traceability and accessibility across teams and locations.